Eastern Strings by Nathan Craver

 I began playing on a steel-string guitar, but I was always looking for ways to expand my repertoire of sounds.
 When I had a chance to buy a cheap nylon-string guitar on closeout at the bookstore where I worked in the mid-1970s, I jumped on it!
 I ended up selling it several years later to one of my students, but was always on the lookout for a replacement.

 Finally, after 15 years or so, I found one that I couldn't resist.
-It was mainly the carved headstock that caught my eye, but the fact that it was made it Brazil made it even more attractive to me.
-I've stuck a Najarian oud pickup on it, which works fairly well but doesn't really project the instrument's mellow, even tone.
-I'm keeping an eye out for a nice classical guitar with a cutaway and built-in electronics, but since I'm playing more oud than guitar these days. it hasn't been a priority.
+It was mainly the carved headstock of the Giannini that caught my eye, but the fact that it was made it Brazil made it even more attractive to me.
+I stuck a Najarian oud pickup on it, which worked fairly well but didn't really project the instrument's mellow, even tone.
+I then (2/09) added a K&K Twin Spot pickup, which sounded much better.

 Although I haven't formally studied classical guitar, my early orchestra experience, music theory training, much listening to Segovia and practicing Fernando Sor pieces in the distant past have infused a classical sensibility to my playing.